-Page 2 available when Prior Authorized by the Health Plan, up to a maximum of 50 additional visits per therapy per Participant per calendar year.
-Formatted: Highlight • Medical Supplies, Durable Medical Equipment and Durable Diabetic Equipment and Related Supplies Coinsurance: Payable at 80%.
-Out-of-pocket expense will not exceed \$500.00 annually per Participant. • Hearing Aids: One hearing aid per ear no more than once every three years payable at 80%, up to a maximum payment of \$1,000 per hearing aid.
+- Outpatient Physical, Speech and Occupational Therapy Maximum: Covered up to 50 visits per Participant for all therapies combined per calendar year.
+This limit combines therapy in all settings (for example, home care, etc.).
+Additional Medically Necessary visits may be available when Prior Authorized by the Health Plan, up to a maximum of 50 additional visits per therapy per Participant per calendar year. - Medical Supplies, Durable Medical Equipment and Durable Diabetic Equipment and Related Supplies Coinsurance: Payable at 80%.
+Out-of-pocket expense will not exceed \$500.00 annually per Participant. - Hearing Aids: One hearing aid per ear no more than once every three years payable at 80%, up to a maximum payment of \$1,000 per hearing aid.
 The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment.
-Formatted: Highlight • Cochlear Implants: Device, surgery for implantation of the device, and follow-up sessions to train on use of the device when Medically Necessary and Prior Authorized by the Health Plan, payable at 80%.
+As required by Wis.
+Stat. §632.895 (16), hearing aids for Participants under 18 years of age are payable at 100% and the \$1,000 limit does not apply. - Cochlear Implants: Device, surgery for implantation of the device, and follow-up sessions to train on use of the device when Medically Necessary and Prior Authorized by the Health Plan, payable at 80%.
 Hospital charges for the surgery are covered at 100%.
-The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment. • Home Care Benefits Maximum: 50 visits per Participant per calendar year.
-Fifty additional ···· Medically Necessary visits per Participant per calendar year may be available when Formatted: Highlight authorized by the Health Plan.
-Formatted: Highlight • Hospice Care Benefits: Covered when the Participant's life expectancy is 6 months or less, as authorized by the Health Plan. • Transplants: Limited to transplants listed in Benefits and Services Section, subject to a lifetime benefit of \$1,000,000 for transplants, including Preoperative and Postoperative Care. • Licensed Skilled Nursing Home Maximum: 120 days per Benefit Period payable for Skilled Care. • Mental Health/Alcohol/Drug Abuse Services Formatted: Highlight Outpatient Services:\$1,800 maximum per Participant per calendar yearTransitional Services:\$2,700 maximum per Participant per calendar yearInpatient Services:30 days or \$6,300, whichever is less, per Participant per calendar year Maximum Benefit: The maximum benefit for inpatient, outpatient and transitional services is \$7,000 per Participant per calendar year.
-The maximum is determined using the average amount paid to the Providers by the Health Plan and excludes costs associated with diagnostic testing and prescription drugs.
-The benefit is not subject to Copayment.
-Note: Annual dollar and day limit maximums for mental health/alcohol/drug abuse Formatted : Highlight only services are suspended pursuant to the Federal Mental Health Parity Act.
-Formatted: Highlight However, day limit maximums do apply, if applicable.
-Formatted: Highlight Annual dollar maximums remain in force for treatment of alcohol and drug abuse.
-Formatted: Highlight Any benefits paid during the year for mental health services will be applied toward the annual benefit maximum for alcohol and drug abuse treatment when determining whether benefits for alcohol and drug abuse treatment remain available.
+The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment.
+As required by Wis.
+Stat. §632.895 (16), cochlear implants and related services for Participants under 18 years of age are payable at 100%. - Hearing Aids: One hearing aid per ear no more than once every three years payable at 80%, up to a maximum payment of \$1,000 per hearing aid.
+The Participant's out-of-pocket costs are not applied to the annual out-of-pocket maximum for Durable Medical Equipment.
+As required by Wis.
+Stat. §632.895 (16), hearing aids for Participants under 18 years of age are payable at 100% and the \$1,000 limit does not apply. - Home Care Benefits Maximum: 50 visits per Participant per calendar year.
+Fifty additional Medically Necessary visits per Participant per calendar year may be available when authorized by the Health Plan. - Hospice Care Benefits: Covered when the Participant's life expectancy is 6 months or less, as authorized by the Health Plan. - Transplants: Limited to transplants listed in Benefits and Services section, subject to a lifetime benefit of \$1,000,000 for transplants, including Preoperative and Postoperative Care. - Licensed Skilled Nursing Home Maximum: 120 days per Benefit Period payable for Skilled Care. - Mental Health/Alcohol/Drug Abuse Services:

+- Inpatient Services: 30 days or \$6,300, whichever is less, per Participant per calendar yea